 If you are in love with the characters on the show, you may be interested in reading about the life of the actors that portrayed those characters.

-There are also biographies of the producers and creators of the show that offer a glimpse of what went on behind the scenes.
+There are also biographies of the writers and producers of the show that offer a glimpse of what went on behind the scenes.

 There are also additional books by or about Angela Lansbury specifically: